AuroraDAO/idex-api-docs/README.md

 * address (address string) - The address you are transacting from
 * amount (uint256) - The raw amount you are withdrawing, not adjusted for token precision
 * token (address string) - The address of the token you are withdrawing from, see earlier notes for ETH
-* nonce (number) - One time numeric value associated with your address
+* nonce (uint256) - One time numeric value associated with your address
 * v - ...
 * r - ...
 * s - v, r, and s values obtained from signing message hash